openebs-archive/openebs-docs/docs/prerequisites.md

 <h4><a class="anchor" aria-hidden="true" id="On-Centos"></a>On CoreOS</h4>

-Latest tested RHEL CoreOs version is 4.2.
+Latest tested RHEL CoreOS version is 4.2.

 <br>